History

 The Centre for the Arts in Human Development has had a significant impact on its participants, families, professionals and the community.
 The Centre’s work was recognized in 2006 by the American Association on Intellectual and Developmental Disabilities (AAIDD), and received the first annual award for Social Inclusion-Category Research and Innovation.

-The Centre's pioneering research has made significant contributions to the fields of psychology, disability and education, as well as to the Creative Arts Therapies.
+The Centre's pioneering research has made significant contributions to the fields of psychology, disability and education, as well as to the creative arts therapies.
 Presentations of various research projects have been made by professionals and graduate students at international conferences and have attracted great interest and requests for affiliation from students and professionals from around the world.

-Graduate students have been provided a foundation for future professional practice, with an advanced understanding of the characteristics and therapeutic needs of disabled and neurodivergent adults.
 In addition, volunteers and students from a variety of educational backgrounds have acquired knowledge and attitudes promoting de-stigmatization and social inclusion.

-Thousands of people, including professionals, have been touched by the inspiring demonstrations of creativity and talents conveyed through the Centre’s Public Outreach Program as well as through exposure on television, digitial media and in print.
+Thousands of people, including professionals, have been touched by the inspiring demonstrations of creativity and talents conveyed through the Centre’s public outreach program as well as through exposure on television, digitial media and in print.

 Families and friends have often noted positive changes in participants after attending the Centre’s three-year program.
 Perhaps most importantly of all, the participants have reaped the benefits of the Centre’s work, increasing their self-esteem, self-image and overall quality of life.